 If you updated the Fitbit app and your watch, problems with syncing are often related to a simple issue or an inadvertent setting change.

-- Make sure that you turned on Bluetooth (and preferably also Wi-Fi) on both your watch and your phone Bluetooth.
+- Make sure that you turn on Bluetooth (and preferably also Wi-Fi) on both your watch and your phone Bluetooth.

 - To check, on both your watch and phone, go to the Settings app > Bluetooth and toggle it on.
 Verify your watch and phone are listed as connected.